OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:152

-> Of old I have known from Your testimonies,
+> Long ago I learned from Your testimonies,
-> That You have founded them forever.
+> That You have established them forever.

 ---